 Provide any additional details about the detection environment.
 Researcher notes from demonstration: Nothing additional.
-Bosch notes: With any video technology, if visibility is diminished there is a potential for the accuracy of detections to be reduced.
-All is dependent on how extreme the conditions are in the last 3 bullets above.
-Other areas that should be considered in this category are false-positives where camera shake, blowing foliage and other items in the field of view can trigger false alters.
-Bosch has fine-tuned the detection engine and underlying technology to reduce false-positives and increase overall detection accuracy under all conditions.
-Alerts/Displays and C onfigur ation False Alerts (Need #18) Notifications (Need #19) How are alerts provided to TMC operators or other users when an incident is detected?
-How can notifications be customized (e.g., email, text) for each recipient?
-Researcher notes from demonstration: Viewing the live video will show the alerts, which then can be communicated a variety of ways depending on an agency's needs.
-Through Bosch partnerships, alerts may be provided for example to DMS or an on-board unit.
-Alerts can be provided in a variety of different ways, the dashboard for the Ohio DOT US 33 Smart Mobility Corridor of alerts and data analysis was shown.
-Bosch notes: This again is dependent on use cases and need.
-The cameras support multiple alert communication methods and in most cases we have partner integrations such that direct alerting can happen in the end user's environment or technologies including DSRC, active messaging to DMS, beacons and other active signage are used.
-Operator This product allows users to: Researcher notes from demonstration: Support and Configuration (Needs #20-31) Validate or dismiss incidents as they are received.
-Configure incident alerts and Not discussed during the demonstration. displays uniquely for each individual user.
+Bosch notes: • With any video technology, if visibility is diminished there is a potential for the accuracy of detections to be reduced.
+All is dependent on how extreme the conditions are in the last 3 bullet s above e.
+Other areas that should be considered in this category are false-positive s wher e camera shake, blowing foliage and other items in the field of view can trig ger fals e alters.
+Bosch has fine-tuned the detection engine and underlying techno logy to reduce false-positives and increase overall detection accuracy under all con ditions.
+Alerts/Displays and Co onfigura ation False Alerts Demonstrate and discuss the product's ab ility to minimize false alerts.
+(Need #18) Researcher notes from demonstration: When a camera deployment is set t up it is monitored to look for false positives which then can be filtered out or adjust ed as needed.
+There is no one size fits all, each deployment is different.
+Bosch notes: Bosch has fine-tuned the detection on engi ne and underlying technology to reduce false positives and increase overa all dete ction accuracy under all conditions.
+Using embedded deep leaning neural n etwork classifiers, the overall accuracy of detections is in the mid 90% range.
+Depending on specific use case detection, accuracy will be in the high 50% anges.
+Notifications How are alerts provided to TMC operators or other users when an incident is detected?
+(Need #19) How can notifications be customized (e.g., email, text) for each recipient?
+Researcher notes from demonstration: • Viewing the live video will show the alerts, which then can be communicated a variety of ways depending on an agency's needs. • Through Bosch partnerships, alerts may be provided for example to DMS or an on-board unit.Alerts can be provided in a variety of different ways, the dashboard for the Ohio DOT US 33 Smart Mobility Corrid or of al erts and data analysis was shown.
+Bosch notes: This again is dependent on use ca ises an d need.
+The cameras support multiple alert communication methods an id in m ost cases we have partner integrations such that direct alerting can happ ben in t he end user's environment or technologies including DSRC, active messaging to DMS, beacons and other active signage are used.
+Operator This product allows users to: Researcher notes from demonstration: Support and Validate or dismiss incidents as Configuration they are received.
 Not discussed during the demonstration.
+(Needs #20-31) Configure incident alerts and displays uniquely for each Not discussed during the demonstration. individual user. ~